Superman IV: The Quest for Peace: Box office

-It was released on July 24, 1987, in the United Kingdom, the United States and Canada.
-In the US and Canada it opened in 1,511 theatres and grossed $5.6 million during its opening weekend, ranking fourth at the box office.
+It was released on July 24, 1987, in the United Kingdom, the United States, and Canada.
+In the US and Canada, it opened in 1,511 theatres and grossed $5.6 million during its opening weekend, ranking fourth at the box office.
 In the UK, it opened on 234 screens and grossed £508,468 ($800,000) for the weekend becoming the number one film in the UK for the weekend.
 It failed to retain number one spot for the week, grossing £987,495 compared to The Living Daylights £1,108,256.
 It was the eighth-highest-grossing film in the UK for the year with a gross of £3,457,959 ($5.5 million).
 The movie grossed $15.6 million in the United States and Canada, and $14.6 million internationally, for a worldwide box office gross of $30.2 to 36.7 million.

 Of the four Superman films starring Reeve, The Quest for Peace fared the worst at the box office, and the series went dormant for the following 19 years.
 Reeve regretted his decision to be involved in the film, saying, "Superman IV was a catastrophe from start to finish.
 That failure was a huge blow to my career."
 Plans were made to make a Superman V, but they never came to fruition.
 Reeve's 1995 paralysis made any further development of sequels involving him in the starring role impossible.
-Time Warner let the Superman feature film franchise go undeveloped until the late 1990s when a variety of proposals were considered, including several that would reboot the franchise with different versions of the characters and settings.
-Eventually in 2006, a soft reboot of the series, Superman Returns, was released and disregarded the events of Superman III and The Quest for Peace, though the Arrowverse crossover event Crisis on Infinite Earths seemed to indicate that both Superman III and Returns were in the same canon.
+Time Warner let the Superman feature film franchise go undeveloped until the late 1990s, when a variety of proposals were considered, including several that would reboot the franchise with different versions of the characters and settings.
+Eventually in 2006, an alternative sequel of the series, Superman Returns, was released and disregarded the events of Superman III and The Quest for Peace, though the Arrowverse crossover event Crisis on Infinite Earths seemed to indicate that both Superman III and Returns were in the same canon.